Digital Forensics - Here's What Lawyers Need To Know

 • Acquisition: Extracting data from hard drives, storage media, and other devices needs to be handled with the utmost diligence to prevent corruption and maintain integrity.

 • Preservation: Digital forensics necessitates strict preservation methods.
 The only difference between this process and eDiscovery preservation is the rationale.
 Digital forensics experts need to create a clear and unimpeachable chain of custody so their collection and digital forensics analysis methods will hold up in court.
-Lawyers involved in civil cases, meanwhile, are more concerned with preventing counter suits or allegations of negligence.
+Lawyers involved in civil cases, meanwhile, are more concerned with preventing countersuits or allegations of negligence.

-Both digital forensics and eDiscovery are extremely involved processes requiring a meticulous eye for detail and clear understanding of what data is relevant to a given case and should be collected, preserved, and shared with the opposing counsel.
+Both digital forensics and eDiscovery are extremely involved processes requiring a meticulous eye for detail and a clear understanding of what data is relevant to a given case and should be collected, preserved, and shared with the opposing counsel.

-It’s important that lawyers work with digital forensics professionals who adhere to the lengthy forensics guidelines laid out by the American Bar Association.
+Lawyers must work with digital forensics professionals who adhere to the lengthy forensics guidelines laid out by the American Bar Association.
 If not, they run the risk of having evidence that would support or even prove their case excluded from a trial.

 Chain of custody is an important matter for both criminal and civil cases when dealing with digital forensics.
 Legal teams need to be able to demonstrate precisely how data was collected and preserved so there’s no question regarding its authenticity.
 Because it’s relatively easy to change or alter digital records, any data gathered through forensics that cannot be fully accounted for is likely to be removed from consideration.